CloudBoost/developers/en/datastorage/relations.md

 {<1>}![School Management System](/content/images/2015/09/StudentManagementSystem.PNG)

 * Here Student and Address tables share one-to-ine relation since student can ONLY have one address.
-An address column from the Student table is `related` to Address Table.
+An address column from the Student table is <span class="tut-snippet">related</span> to Address Table.

 * Student and Course share a many to many relationship since any number of students can be in one course and one student can take any number of courses.